History of the England national rugby union team: 2014

+England secured their first Triple Crown in 11 years and kept alive their hopes of the Six Nations title with a 20–15 victory over defending champions Wales at Twickenham.
+First half tries from Danny Care and Luther Burrell gave England the lead, while five penalties from Leigh Halfpenny kept Wales within range at the interval.
+Owen Farrell's kicking in the second half extended England's advantage as Wales struggled with a number of unforced errors.
+The result continued a period of improved form for the England side under head coach Stuart Lancaster.

 England failed to beat Ireland to the Six Nations title despite a thumping victory over an error-ridden Italy.
 They fell short of the required 51-point winning margin, meaning Ireland's win over France in Paris secured the Championship.
 But they ended their campaign on a high after running in seven tries against a side which had held them to a combined margin of 13 points in their previous three victories in Rome.
 Two tries from the exceptional Mike Brown and one apiece for Owen Farrell, Jack Nowell, Manu Tuilagi, Mako Vunipola and skipper Chris Robshaw blew the disappointing hosts away, with Farrell converting all seven and adding a penalty in a fine display.

-Under-strength England pushed New Zealand all the way in the first Test before the All Blacks showed why they are world champions as Conrad Smith's last-gasp try gave them a dramatic win.

-England took a 9–3 lead through the boot of Freddie Burns.

-But Aaron Cruden's kicking kept the hosts in it and it was 15–15 with two minutes remaining and Marland Yarde in the sin-bin for England.

-The hosts spurned a kickable penalty but Smith dived over to secure victory.

-It was a thrilling end to a gripping Test and means the hosts' 20-year unbeaten run at Auckland's Eden Park continues.

 New Zealand put in a fine second-half performance to beat England in the second Test in Dunedin and clinch the three-match series.
 England deservedly led 10–6 at the break, wing Marland Yarde scoring the only try of a breathtaking half.
 But the All Blacks were a different side after the restart, Ben Smith, Julian Savea and Ma'a Nonu scoring tries in a 22-minute blitz.
 Mike Brown and Chris Ashton scored late tries but they were mere consolations.

 New Zealand condemned England to a 3–0 series whitewash with a chastening victory in the third Test in Hamilton.
 The All Blacks tore England's defence apart in the first half, wing Julian Savea and scrum-half Aaron Smith scoring two tries apiece.
 England were far better in the second half, Marland Yarde crossing for a try before Savea completed his hat-trick.